orchid-hybrid/PesterchumOnline/README.md

 ##Development guidelines
 ###Writing code
 Do your best to maintain consistency with the rest of the code - indents are done with four spaces, all same-line comments are indented to column 80, and `"use strict";` should be used everywhere.
 If you're not sure about how to do something from a stylistic standpoint, [submit an issue](https://github.com/Hydrothermal/PesterchumOnline/issues/new) with the question tag or just go what you feel is best and it'll be fixed during the next code cleanup.
+Use the `debug.airplane` switch to work on non-connection things without actually connecting to the server.

 ###Committing and pushing
 Push all work to the `dev` branch - `master` is for releases only.
 Release version numbering follows a MAJOR.MINOR.PATCH model, roughly defined below: